I’m glad you found your way here.

 Why did I choose to become a conflict resolution specialist after starting out in higher education?
 I realized I had a knack for facilitating complex and knotty conversations, and that others saw this in me, too.
 Instead of facilitating, mediating, and coaching being a part of my job, I wanted it to be my job.

 I live in New Hampshire with my husband of 30 years and an exuberant mutt.
+When I’m not working, you’ll usually find me hiking, competing in dog agility, gardening, or doing family history research (Scot on one side, German on the other).

 - The 2012 Mary Parker Follett Award from the Association for Conflict Resolution (ACR) for innovative and pioneering work in the conflict resolution field